Laravel Sanctum integration

 Section titled “Making the csrf-cookie route work both in the central and the tenant app”To use the sanctum.csrf-cookie route in both the central and the tenant apps:

-- Follow the steps in the previous section (“Sanctum’s csrf-cookie route in the tenant app”)
+- Follow the steps in the previous section to make the csrf-cookie route work in the tenant app

 'routes' => falsefrom thesanctum.phpconfig - Add the